 For more information concerning fellowships and scholarships, please visit:

-TLPL 653: Clinical Assessment in Reading (Fall only)
+TLPL 653: Clinical Assessment in Reading and literacy in Diverse Settings

-TLPL 654: Clinical Instruction in Reading (Spring only)
+TLPL 654: Clinical Instruction in Reading and Literacy in Diverse Settings

-TLPL 733: Advanced Clinical Practices in Reading Assessment (Summer only)
+TLPL 733: Advanced Clinical Practices in Reading and Literacy Assessment in Diverse Settings (Summer only)

-TLPL 734: Advanced Clinical Practices in Reading Instruction (Summer only)
+TLPL 734: Advanced Clinical Practices in Reading and Literacy Instruction in Diverse School Settings (Summer only)